xRoker/Network-Programming-with-Go/rpc/json.md

 ## JSON

 This section adds nothing new to the earlier concepts.
 It just uses a different "wire" format for the data, JSON instead of `gob`.
-As such, clients or servers could be written in other languasge that understand sockets and JSON.
+As such, clients or servers could be written in other languages that understand sockets and JSON.

 ### JSON RPC client